 The Black Watch has played a significant part in each of these bloody and mighty conflicts and the sheer scope and scale of The Black Watch’s contribution is what has nurtured a deep pride in this great Regiment.

-The links below will take you through a short history of The Black Watch, taking in the most significant periods in its history, from its formation in 1739 to the theatres of war that The Black Watch is engaged with today.
+The links below will take you through a short history of The Black Watch, taking in the most significant periods in its history, from its formation in 1739 to the amalgamation of the Regiment in 2006.
+For details of current operations, please see The Black Watch Today.